Distributed Energy Efficient Channel Allocation: Fast Matching Algorithm

-Theorem \ref{theorem_fast} ensures that the fast matching finds a perfect matching with a probability that approaches $1$ in $O\left(N\log(N)\right)$ iterations.
-In the next section we show how the fast matching algorithm can be implemented to find asymptotically optimal solutions to the energy efficiency maximization problem with a small number of iterations.
+In what follows, we analyze the fast matching algorithm in wireless channels and show that the proposed scheme can be implemented in practical systems to find asymptotically optimal solution to the energy efficiency maximization problem with a small number of iterations.